-This facilitated group is focused on helping you reach your writing goals in any genre.
-We begin with a brief prompt followed by thoughtful discussion of your pages-in-progress.
-In our collegial atmosphere you will feel comfortable sharing your work and confident the feedback you receive will be offered with a generous spirit.
-Not all participants have publication as a goal, but those who do have seen success in our short time as a group.
+This facilitated group is focused on helping you reach your creative writing goals in any genre.
+Our collegial atmosphere you will make you comfortable sharing your work; our professional-level feedback will help you take your writing to the next level.
+Not all participants have publication as a goal, but 3 of our members have recently-published or forthcoming books.

-Held at the Medical College of Wisconsin, the group is a collaboration between the MCW Center for Bioethics and Medical Humanities Program and Red Oak Writing.
+Held on Zoom, the group is a collaboration between the MCW Center for Bioethics and Medical Humanities Program and Red Oak Writing.

 KIM SUHR, MFA, is the author of Nothing to Lose (Cornerstone Press, 2018) and director of Red Oak Writing.
 She presents at local, regional, and national conferences.
 Her work has appeared in various journals, most recently at Wisconsin People & Ideas, Midwest Review, and Rosebud as well as in the anthology, Family Stories from the Attic (Hidden Timber Books, 2017).
 Kim holds an MFA from the Solstice program at Pine Manor College where she was the Dennis Lehane Fellow in Fiction.
 To learn more about her writing, visit kimsuhr.com